linux-kdevops/kdevops-history/README.md

 `/etc/libvirt/qemu.conf' user and group settings there.
 If on a system with apparmor or selinux enabled, there may be more work required on your part.

+Note: we can later add a ansible role to automate the above.

 ### Node configuration

-You configure your node target deployment on the node.yaml file by default, you however can override what file to use with the environment variables:
+You configure your node target deployment on the vagrant/${PROJECT}_nodes.yaml file by default, you however can override what file to use with the environment
+variables:

   * KDEVOPS_VAGRANT_NODE_CONFIG